Visit Maui Hawaii

 Where are the Maui Billboards: Other than traffic and safety signs, you have a free view of the natural landscape around you.
 Hawaii is one of only four states to ban billboards, in addition to Vermont, Maine, and Alaska.

-Maui in 7 days Itinerary - Click here to Print Itinerary
+7 day Maui Itinerary - Click here to Print Itinerary

 The following is a suggested itinerary based upon maximizing your time on Maui and proximity to these individual destinations;